"The only thing necessary for the triumph of evil is for good men to do nothing."

 Protecting the Vulnerable: Children, elders, the sick, the weak.
 The Warrior stands for those who cannot stand for themselves.

-Self-Protection: The Warrior guards his own life too.
+Self-Protection: The Warrior guards his own life.
 Boundaries, discernment, knowing when to fight and when to walk away.

 Knowing What to Protect: Not everything deserves defense.
 The Warrior chooses his battles.
 He protects what truly matters.

-Willingness to Sacrifice: Protection has costs.
-The Warrior accepts them.
-He gives his comfort, his safety, sometimes his life.
+Willingness to Sacrifice: Protection costs something.
+The Warrior knows that and accepts it.
+He gives up his comfort, his safety, and sometimes more than that.

 Protection is not aggression.
-The Warrior doesn't seek fights.
-But when life is threatened, he acts.
-His strength serves life, not death.
-His power guards rather than destroys.
+The Warrior doesn't go looking for fights.
+But when life is on the line, he moves.
+His strength is there to keep people alive, not to hurt them.
+His power is for guarding, not for destroying.